Oreus-F/ToDo/README.md

 ## To-do list page

-This is a project for The Odin Project, the purpose of this project was to handle the localStorage and JSON files alongs with classes.
+This is a project for The Odin Project, the purpose of this project was to handle the localStorage and JSON files along with classes.
 I wanted to create something that kinda looks functionnal, with differents pages

 ## features